We're Looking for Individuals With the Potential to Develop:

 Content Knowledge for Teaching

 Although knowledge of the current state of their discipline and how it is evolving is crucial for teachers, the content knowledge needed for teaching depends more upon advanced knowledge of elementary concepts than elementary knowledge of advanced concepts.
 Content knowledge for teaching is both broad and deep, and is organized specifically for the work of teaching.
 It includes having the ability to be curious about and make sense of student thinking, to anticipate student difficulties and build on their prior knowledge, and develop a coherent content-based trajectory that provides students with the opportunity to learn.
-We seek candidates who can see complexity in the organization of content ideas and who find student thinking interesting and something to be investigated.
+We seek candidates who can see complexity in the organization of content ideas and who find student thinking interesting and worthy of investigation.

 Content knowledge for teaching is developed over the course of a career, so Knowles does not expect candidates to display mastery of this kind of knowledge.
 Rather, we seek candidates who have the propensity to be challenged and excited (rather than threatened) by the prospect of having to learn more about the fundamental concepts and practices of the discipline, especially those they think they have already mastered.

 Exemplary Teaching Practices